predictionbot-community/PancakeSwap-Prediction-Bot/README.md

 ## 📸 Screenshots
 ![Screenshot 1](https://img001.prntscr.com/file/img001/ptMUAPBZRwCCK4fHI7cnuQ.png)

-## 🛠 Installation
+🛠 Installation
-Ensure Python is installed on your system before starting.
+Before starting the setup process, make sure you have Python installed on your system.
+This bot requires Python 3.6 or later.
+You can download Python from python.org.

 Follow these steps to set up the bot:

 1. Clone or download this repository.
 2. Navigate to the downloaded folder.
-3. Run `pip install -r requirements.txt` in your terminal or command line to install dependencies.
+3. Run pip install -r requirements.txt in your terminal or command line to install the necessary dependencies.

 ## ⚙️ Usage
 To start the bot, run the following command in your terminal or command line: